 percentage of the total labor force with union membership?

-There seems to be a positive association between the number of strikes and lockouts with the percentage of the total labor force with the union membership.
+The number of strikes and lockouts and the percentage of the total labor force with union membership have a roughly positive association.

 What type of association is there between the variables you related in your second scatter plot,

 Same with the first scateerpolt, there is a positive association between two variables.

 Which aspects of the data does the bar graph help interpret?

 Bar graph interprets the comparing of governors' salaries and per capita income with specific number in each of 9 states.